 I cried when I first started my period.
 For me, my period welcomed me to a woman-hood that equated a whole secret society where what happened monthly was private, silenced, and maintained behind closed doors – I didn’t want this.
 I was far from ready to give up that simplistic naiveté that came with childhood and exchange it with the host of menstrual-related issues that would soon ensue.

 The silver lining was our shared empathy that meant we spoke freely and openly about our issues.
 We brought each other heating pads, tea, chocolate, held each other’s hair back when the nausea was overwhelming, and gave each other space as well as forgiveness when our sharp-tongued PMS said what we shouldn’t have.

 Finding Balance & Treatment

 So, it wasn’t until I was well into my 20’s when my monthly symptoms grew so bad that they interfered with my work, relationships, and daily activity all too regularly.
-Doctor didn’t seem to have the answers and I finally began to question the experts and do my own research.
+Doctors didn’t seem to have the answers and I finally began to question the experts and do my own research.
 Between the luxury tax on feminine hygiene products and the unregulated and undisclosed ingredient lists of these products, my research lead me down a horrifying rabbit hole revealing the far too many issues related to all things women’s health.

 Here’s What Every Woman Needs To Know

 The business of feminine hygiene products is a 3-billion-dollar a year, highly unmonitored, unregulated industry that does not require full transparency of ingredients to be labeled, nor do companies have to include chemicals used in the processing of these ingredients.
 Much of this is due to the fact that most feminine hygiene products and tampons are actually considered medical products.

 Why should we be concerned with the Feminine Hygiene Industry?